 • share of preference is declining below the target

 Making decisions is dependent on having the right information and alerts.
-Without these two components it will be difficult to know what to do, for example whether to increase spend on a particular program or kill it or what changes are required in the marketing mix.
+Without these two components, it will be difficult to know what to do, for example, whether to increase spending on a particular program or kill it, or what changes are required in the marketing mix.

-We have found that the lack of processes and data and the wrong metrics often hinder a company’s ability to create an effective marketing dashboard.
+We have found that the lack of processes and data, and the wrong metrics often hinder a company’s ability to create an effective marketing dashboard.
 Metrics and key performance indicators (KPIs) are the heart of any dashboard.
 Knowing which metrics to track depends on your company’s business strategy.
-So the first step is to define your metrics, KPIs, and performance targets and insure they are linked to the business outcomes.
-This is essential for measuring performance; otherwise you will not be able to relate your work to your contribution to the business.
+So the first step is to define your metrics, KPIs, and performance targets and ensure they are linked to the business outcomes.
+This is essential for measuring performance; otherwise, you will not be able to relate your work to your contribution to the business.

 Initial Process for Developing Your Dashboard

-1. Define your metrics, KPIs, and performance targets and insure they are linked to the business outcomes.
-This is essential for measuring performance; otherwise you will not be able to relate your work to your contribution to the business.
+1. Define your metrics, KPIs, and performance targets and ensure they are linked to the business outcomes.
+This is essential for measuring performance; otherwise, you will not be able to relate your work to your contribution to the business.

 3. Talent and Tools: Once you have developed and implemented the dashboard, the challenge is going to be deploying it and using it.
 Companies that resource their Marketing performance measurement and management initiative with the right people and tools.

 4. Track, report, iterate: Create a cadence for tracking and reporting your performance.
 Expect your first attempts to be experiments.
-To manage management’s expectation, we recommend taking an iterative approach to dashboard development.
+To manage management’s expectations, we recommend taking an iterative approach to dashboard development.

 Your Marketing Dashboard is a Powerful Performance Management Tool